 The data must not be passed on to other researchers without the written consent of Nepal Administrative Staff College.
 Users are required to submit an electronic copy (pdf) of any reports/publications produced from NNGS dataset to firstname.lastname@example.org .

 Request must accompany a completed form and receipt of payment as mentioned below:

 - US$ 100 for international individual and institutions

-- Nepali students studying in Nepali institutions may ask for waiver of data charge with valid identity and statement of research project.
+- Nepali students studying in Nepali institutions may ask for a waiver of data charge with valid identity and statement of the research project.

 For international applicants

 For domestic applicant